bu-cisl/EDoF-Miniscope/README.md

 # EDoF-Miniscope

 This is an open source repository of the EDoF-Miniscope project in the Computational Imaging Systems Lab (CISL) at Boston University.
-We aim to develop next-generation head-mounted fluorescence microscope, known as miniscopes, that push the imaging capacity in scattering media by integrating customizable and optimized diffractive optics.
+We aim to develop next-generation head-mounted fluorescence microscopes, known as miniscopes, that push the imaging capacity in scattering media by integrating customizable and optimized diffractive optics.
 In this repository, we provide: <br />
 - The hardware design of the EDoF-Miniscope in its current tabletop iteration <br />
 - The Zemax models of the EDoF-Miniscope system including the ZMX files, spectra data and coating profile <br />
 - Matlab scripts containing the genetic algorithm used to optimize the diffractive optics, optical simulations to predict the behavior, and a simple post-processing algorithm to extract the in-focus component